Our business model

 People

 To achieve our strategic objectives, the support of committed employees alongside skilled, loyal subcontractors is essential.
-Our business supports around 3,750 people daily, through a combination of c1,250 directly employed staff and c2,500 subcontractors
+Our business supports around 5,000 people daily, through a combination of 1,500 directly employed staff and 3,500 subcontractors.

 Expertise, know-how and track record

-Miller Homes has been building homes for 90 years and has an established record of satisfying our customers and creating enduring communities.
-We have inherent knowledge and expertise in the best techniques and materials to create desirable, high-quality homes.
+Miller Homes has been building homes for over 90 years, and has an established record of satisfying customers and creating enduring communities.
+We have inherent knowledge and expertise in the best techniques and materials for creating desirable, high-quality homes.
 With an emphasis on placemaking, and an understanding of our customers’ needs, we design homes and developments that meet and exceed expectations.
-Technology helps us make informed operational choices and take a consistent approach across our regional businesses.
-We have an award-winning personalised customer-service experience.
+Digital technologies facilitate informed operational decision-making and a consistent approach across our 11 regional businesses.
+We have an award-winning personalised customer service experience.

 Multi-tenure sales channels